yth_glm fits a generalized linear model suggested by James D. Hamilton as a better alternative to the Hodrick-Prescott Filter.

 ...

-all arguments passed to the function glm
+Additional arguments passed to glm.

 Value